Vertava Health Ohio Rehab offers successful, evidence-based treatment programs to free yourself from the restraints of addiction.

 Relapse Prevention And Aftercare Support Post-Detox

-Going back to the life you once knew without drugs or alcohol can be very difficult and leaving treatment can be one of the hardest things for a person to do.
+Going back to the life you once knew without drugs or alcohol can be very difficult and leaving alcohol treatment center can be one of the hardest things for a person to do.
 It becomes a safe haven.
 A lot of people who relapse or fall back into their old ways of living are most likely going to do so in the first weeks to months of returning home from treatment.
 Let’s face it, not everybody can just pick up and move out of their old neighborhood.
 Avoidance doesn’t have to be moving cities or states, it also includes staying away from the old hangouts and crowds that triggered a drunk or a high in your past life.
 We will educate you about relapse, triggers, and how to avoid them.

 Aftercare support is another benefit of our treatment programs, and the addiction specialists here will check-up on you after treatment and make sure that you’re doing okay.
 Recovery isn’t over when you leave treatment; ideally, it will last forever.
 When someone is in recovery, like a cancer patient on chemo, their disease is essentially in remission.
 It can be important to find a 12-step or support group while keeping in touch with the people you meet in treatment.
 So in addiction treatment and recovery, we’re all in this together.